Zim-Code-Org/WordPress/README.md

 # WordPress
-All versions of the WordPress curriculum
+All versions of the WordPress Course